Dresden, Ohio: 19th century

 In the 19th century Dresden was an important trading town on the Ohio and Erie Canal.
 A side cut canal linked the Ohio and Erie Canal with the Muskingum River.
 Mordecai Ogle settled on a farm about half a mile northeast of Dresden in 1802.
 In 1804, Seth Adams had a "corn-cracker" mill on Wakatomika Creek.
-1804 also saw Isaac Cordray, his son, George Cordray; and George Dowell settle in the area.

 An election was held in April 1805 to elect officers for Jefferson Township in the home of Henry Northrup.
 Seth Carhart, Valentine Johnson and Isaac Cordray were elected as trustees.
 John Wamsley and James Sprague were elected "Overseers of the poor".
-James Wilcox and William Elben were elected as Township Fence Viewer.
+James Wilcox and William Elben were elected as township fence viewers.
 Peter Reasoner and Jacob Jackson were elected "listers and appraisers".
 Henry Northrup and James Tanner were elected "supervisors of highways".
-At this same time, John Cain was Township Clerk.
+At this same time, John Cain was township clerk.
 Since he wasn't elected in this election, it is reasonable to assume there was at least one election held prior to this one in 1805.

 Wyllys Silliman, the son-in-law of Major Jonathan Cass, operated a saw mill and grist mill on Wakatomika Creek in 1806.
 The dam for this mill washed away in 1832 and was never rebuilt.
 He also manufactured salt near his mills.

-On 15 February 1806, Isaac Cordray was elected Justice of the Peace, to fill the vacancy left by the death of Seth Carhart.
-On 1 April 1809, Joseph Scott was elected to the office without opposition.
+On February 15, 1806, Isaac Cordray was elected Justice of the Peace, to fill the vacancy left by the death of Seth Carhart.
+On April 1, 1809, Joseph Scott was elected to the office without opposition.

-In 1812, Seth Adams, who is thought to have been a partner or an agent of David Humphreys, was known to have kept and sold imported pure-blooded Merino sheep from Spain in, or near, Dresden.
-He is also credited with planting the first tomatoes in the area with seeds he obtained from New Orleans.
+In 1812, Seth Adams, who is thought to have been a partner or an agent of David Humphreys, was credited with planting the first tomatoes in the area with seeds he obtained from New Orleans.
 In 1812 Otho Miller and Jacob Houser were the first blacksmiths and Judge Stillwell was operating a ferry.
 In 1815, Joseph F. Monroe operated a distillery on his farm about four miles above Dresden on the Muskingum.
 He was among the first to plant peach and apple trees.
 He discontinued his distillery after the Ohio canal was finished.

 The town of Dresden was laid out in 1817.
 This was also the year that the first merchant, Laban Lemert, opened for business out of a log house.
 In 1818, John Cordray began running a tavern out of a log cabin, on the site later occupied by the Akeroyd House.
 A few years later Abraham Smith took over the running of this establishment.
 Smith was to later teach school.
 At this time Peter D. Reasoner was also running a tannery, and a weaver from Maryland, Morgan Morgan, had set up shop as well.